talon-one/talon_one.rb/docs/ManagementApi.md

 Get loyalty program

 Get the specified [loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview).
-To list all loyalty programs in your Application, use [List loyalty programs](#operation/getLoyaltyPrograms).
-To list the loyalty programs that a customer profile is part of, use the [List customer data](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/getCustomerInventory)
+To list all loyalty programs in your Application, use [List loyalty programs](#tag/Loyalty/operation/getLoyaltyPrograms).
+To list the loyalty programs that a customer profile is part of, use [List customer data](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/getCustomerInventory).

 ### Example